-17 January 2019, Moscow – In 2019 Sberbank will hold its first Global Cyber Week, an international cybersecurity week which will take place in Moscow on 17-21 June.
+17 January 2019, Moscow – In 2019, Sberbank will for the first time hold the Global Cyber Week, an international cybersecurity week, which will take place in Moscow on 17-21 June.

-An international online cybersecurity risk management training session will be held on 19 June of this year, which will let major global companies, including those from the financial sector, test how prepared they are to fend off attacks on infrastructure.
+An international online training session in cybersecurity risk management to be held on 19 June this year will let major global companies, including those from the financial sector, test their preparedness to fend off attacks on infrastructure.

-The International Cybersecurity Congress (ICC) will be the key event of Global Cyber Week and run on 20-21 June.
-The ICC is a cross-industry platform for global dialogue between representatives of government agencies, international business leaders and key experts on the most pertinent and pressing issues of cybersecurity in the context of globalisation and digitalisation.
+The International Cybersecurity Congress (ICC) on 20-21 June will be the key event of Global Cyber Week .
+ICC is a cross-industry platform for global dialogue between representatives of government agencies, international business leaders and key experts on the most relevant and pressing cybersecurity issues in the context of globalisation and digitalisation.

 The first ICC took place on 5-6 July 2018 in Moscow.
 It brought together more than 2,200 participants and around 700 companies from over 50 countries.
-The ICC was also attended by Russian President Vladimir Putin.
+The forum was addressed by the President of Russia Vladimir Putin.

-“Ensuring cybersecurity is a national task, and to address it we need to combine the efforts of law enforcement agencies, the business community, NGOs and citizens,” said Mr Putin in his address at the ICC.
+“Ensuring cybersecurity is a national task, and to address it we need to combine the efforts of law enforcement agencies, business community, NGOs and private citizens,” said Mr Putin in his remarks.

 CEO and Chairman of the Executive Board of Sberbank Herman Gref commented: “Last year we created a forum to bring together the global community against the backdrop of growing cyberthreats.
-It’s clear that work towards shaping a secure global cyberspace is only just beginning, and to successfully combat cybercrime we need to develop effective international cooperation at a corporate level.
-That is why we have decided to not only make the ICC an annual event, but also organise Global Cyber Week – a comprehensive set of events involving different formats.”
+It’s clear that work on shaping a secure global cyberspace is only just beginning, and to successfully combat cybercrime we need to develop effective international cooperation at the corporate level.
+That is why we have decided not only to make the ICC an annual event, but also host the Global Cyber Week – a comprehensive set of events in different formats.”